vuejs/vue-test-utils/docs/en/getting-started.md

 ```

+This component is very basic in it's capabilities and scope,
-We have a bunch of nice things we could test here, so let's see what `vue-test-utils` can do for you.
-The general concept of interacting with a your Vue component through the utils is a wrapper, with a lot of useful helpers under its belt.
+but never the less it allows for things we could test here.
+The general concept of interacting with a Vue component through the `vue-test-utils` is using a wrapper.
+This wrapper comes with a lot of useful helpers under its belt that should make writing even complex specs a breeze.
+But let's start simple:

-**1. How to Wrap a component**
+### How to wrap a component

+As mentioned above, the wrapper is the core element that allows for efficient interaction with a component.
+The flow goes as following:

 ```js
 // Import the mount() method from the test utils